 If the civil suit on the bond forfeiture has not yet gone to judgment, it can usually be settled by paying an agreed judgment of between $300 to $450.
 The bond may then be reinstated without the need to do a walk-thru.

-Texas Senate Bill 6 (SB6) which became effective on September 1, 2021, mandates that an individual may not be released on a personal body (only a full cash bond or surety bond) in situations where that person is charged with murder; capital murder; kidnapping; aggravated kidnapping; trafficking of persons; continuous sexual abuse of a young child or a disabled individual; indecency with a child; felony assault; sexual assault; injury to a child, elderly or disabled individual; certain repeated violations of court orders or conditions of bond; continuous violence against the family; aggravated robbery; taking or attempting to take a weapon from a federal special investigator, parole, probation or corrections department or security officer, compelling or aggravated promotion of prostitution; or sexual performance by a child.
+Texas Senate Bill 6 (SB6) which became effective on September 1, 2021, mandates that an individual may not be released on a personal body (only a full cash bond or surety bond) in situations where that person is charged with murder; capital murder; kidnapping; aggravated kidnapping; trafficking of persons; continuous sexual abuse of a young child or a disabled individual; indecency with a child; felony assault; sexual assault; injury to a child, elderly or disabled individual; certain repeated violations of court orders or conditions of bond; continuous violence against the family; aggravated robbery; taking or attempting to take a weapon from a federal special investigator, or from a parole, probation, department of corrections, or security officer; compelling or aggravated promotion of prostitution; or sexual performance by a child.

 If an individual, while released on bail for committing a felony, is charged with committing another felony, only the court before whom the first case is pending may release the individual on bail if both offenses were committed in the same county.